-NNSA Policy Letter: NAP-14.5 Date: September 12, 2003
+NNSA Policy Letter: NAP-14.7 Date: September 12, 2003

-TITLE: Unclassified Protected Information Group Protection Profile
+TITLE: Confidential Non-Nuclear Weapons Data Information Group Protection Profile

 - 1. OBJECTIVE.
-Establish requirements for the protection of National Nuclear Security (NNSA) Unclassified Protected information when information systems are used to collect, create, process, transmit, store, and disseminate this information. - 2.
+Establish requirements for the protection of National Nuclear Security (NNSA) Confidential Non-Nuclear Weapons Data information. - 2.
 APPLICABILITY.
 This NNSA Policy (NAP) applies to all entities, Federal or contractor, which collect, create, process, transmit, store, and disseminate NNSA information. - a.
 NNSA Elements.
 NNSA Headquarters Organizations, Service Center, Site Offices, NNSA contractors, and subcontractors are, hereafter, referred to as NNSA elements. - b.
 Information System.
-This NAP applies to any information system that collects, creates, processes, transmits, stores, and disseminates unclassified or classified information for NNSA.
-This NAP applies to any information system life cycle, including the development of new information systems, the incorporation of information systems into an infrastructure, the incorporation of information systems outside the infrastructure, the development of prototype information systems, the reconfiguration or upgrade of existing systems, and legacy systems.
+This NAP applies to any information system that collects, creates, processes, transmits, stores, and disseminates unclassified or classified information for NNSA This NAP applies to any information system life cycle, including the development of new information systems, the incorporation of information systems into an infrastructure, the incorporation of information systems outside the infrastructure, the development of prototype information systems, the reconfiguration or upgrade of existing systems, and legacy systems.
 In this document, the term(s) "information system," or "system" are used to mean any information system or network that is used to collect, create, process, transmit, store, or disseminate data owned by, for, or on behalf of NNSA or DOE. - c.
 Deviations.
 Deviations from the requirements prescribed in this NAP must be processed in accordance with the requirements in Chapter VIII, NAP-14.1, NNSA Cyber Security Program. - d.
 Exclusion.
 The Deputy Administrator for Naval Reactors shall, in accordance with the responsibilities and authorities assigned by Executive Order 12344 (set forth in Public Law 106-65 of October 5, 1999 [50 U.S.C.
 2406]) and to ensure consistency throughout the joint Navy and DOE Organization of the Naval Reactors Propulsion Program, implement and oversee all requirements and practices pertaining to this policy for activities under the Deputy Administrator's cognizance. - e.
 Implementation.
 A plan for the implementation of this NAP must be completed within 60 days after issuance of this NAP. - 3.
 RESPONSIBILITIES.
 Roles and responsibilities for all activities in the NNSA PCSP are described in NAP-14.1, NNSA Cyber Security Program. - 4.
 REQUIREMENTS.
-The attached Protection Profile (PP) defines the requirements for protecting NNSA information in the Unclassified Protected Information Group and the information systems used to collect, create, process, transmit, store, and disseminate this information.
+The attached Protection Profile (PP) defines the requirements for protecting NNSA information in the Confidential Non-Nuclear Weapons Information Group and the information systems used to collect, create, process, transmit, store, and disseminate this information.